 Pumice Powder Media

-Pumice granules have been used in liquid, solid and gel abrasive hand soaps for decades.
+Pumice powder media has been used in liquid, solid and gel abrasive hand soaps for decades.
 Today, pumice powder particles are used in foot scrubs, abrasive pumice hand cleaner, body & shower gels, facial scrubs and even kitchen counter cleaners.

 What is Pumice?